NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 * Change the format to `pdf` in the header and render your document.

+You can add any raw LaTeX commands you want to your document when you're rendering to PDF, *e.g.* `\footnotsize` to change the font size.
+You also have LaTeX-specific settings, such as setting the geometry for the whole document or specifying a citation method.
+While the details of LaTeX are outside the scope of this course, it's useful to be aware of this functionality of Quarto so that you may use it if you already know LaTeX or if you want to learn it.

 # Languages

 The examples so far have been using R, but we could just as easily have used